 - People who have difficulties walking: subject to the authorities’ decision

-For a subscription of €10 per year and on presentation of a PRM certificate, a card will be issued by Chamonix Sud entitling the person to use this service.
+For a subscription of €10 per year and on presentation of a PRM certificate, a card will be issued by bus station in Chamonix Sud entitling the person to use this service.

 Call 04 50 53 05 55 before 17:00 the day before to book a journey.
 For weekends and Mondays, book on Friday.
-It may be possible to book up to 4 hours before your journey, subject to availability.
+Possibility to book 4 hours before your journey, subject to availability.

 Continuation of the chamonix valley cycle path